Today was Canada Day.

-I decided tonight to share some of what I wrote eight years ago about Canada Day.
+I decided tonight to again share some of what I wrote years ago about Canada Day.

 Canada Day (formerly known as Dominion Day) is the National Day for Canada and commemorates the British North American Act of July 1, 1867.
 The British North American Act united the Province of Canada, Nova Scotia and New Brunswick into a single country known as the Dominion of Canada.
 At the same time the Province of Canada was divided into two provinces, Quebec and Ontario.

 Although Canada became a country in 1867, they did not have full legislative freedom.
 This came in stages starting with the Statue of Westminster in 1931 which allowed Canada to become self governing.
 Even then they did not have the power to make changes to their own constitution.
 In 1982, the Canada Act gave them full control of their Constitution.
 At that time The British North American Act became known in Canada as the Constitution Act and they changed the name of the July 1st holiday to Canada Day.

 Many of us know the general story about how the United States expanded and became the 50 States, but probably had no idea that Canada followed a very similar process.
 Shortly after the Dominion of Canada was formed the United Kingdom transferred much of their remaining holdings in North America to them, including Rupert’s Land and the Northwest Territories.
 Sounds a bit like the Louisiana Purchase.

 The story of the westward expansion of Canada is interesting and now my mind is wandering to a Canadian who wrote about the Canadian frontier.

 Robert William Service was born in Lancashire, England but first went to Canada at the age of 21 and ended up in British Columbia.